easai/LED-Panel-ESP12F/README.md

 The board will automatically reboot into normal operation after programming.
 This workflow ensures consistent flashing without the wiring errors common in breadboard prototypes.

+## Configuration

+Copy config.h.sample to config.h and fill in your network details.

+config.h contains:
+• SECRET_SSID for the WiFi network name
+• SECRET_PASS for the WiFi password
+• SITE_URL for the target endpoint

+config.h is not tracked in the repository.
+Users must create it before building the firmware.

 ## Hardware Overview